-- 1. This guideline is designed to assist reporting entities to understand which obligations may be shared by members of a designated business group (DBG). - 2.
-Entities may form a DBG if they are eligible to do so under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (the AML/CFT Act) and associated regulations.
-Further information concerning eligibility and the election process, including how to notify the AML/CFT supervisor, is provided in a separate guideline. - 3.
+- 1. This guideline is designed to help reporting entities understand which obligations may be shared by members of a designated business group (DBG). - 2.
+Entities may form a DBG if they are eligible to do so under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (the AML/CFT Act) and Regulations.
+Further information concerning eligibility and the election process, including how to notify the AML/CFT supervisor, is provided in the DBG Formation Guideline. - 3.
 This guideline is provided for information only and cannot be relied on as evidence of complying with the requirements of the AML/CFT Act.
 It does not constitute legal advice from any of the AML/CFT supervisors and cannot be relied on as such. - 4.
 If, after reading this guideline, an entity does not understand whether it can rely on another member of a DBG to discharge a particular obligation on its behalf, it should seek legal advice or contact its AML/CFT supervisor.

-Designated Business Group (DBG) overview
+Designated business group (DBG) overview

-- 5. 5.
-A DBG is defined in section 5 of the AML/CFT Act.
+- 5. A DBG is defined in section 5(1) of the AML/CFT Act.
 A DBG is a group of two or more persons where there is a written agreement between the persons that make up the group.
-Further guidance on DBG eligibility and notification to the AML/CFT supervisors is in a separate guideline. - 6.
+Further guidance on DBG eligibility and notification to the AML/CFT supervisors is in the DBG Formation Guideline. - 6.
 An entity that elects to join a DBG may rely on another member of the DBG to carry out some of its obligations under the AML/CFT Act, provided certain conditions are met.